The most common talents that manifest are elemental and reactional: earth, water, air, fire, and lightning.

 Brook screamed out in frustration as she felt back.
 “No!
 Daddy!”

-The floor where she was standing burst into flames, the heat shoving them back both as Linsan pulled and yanked the other woman through the door.
+The floor where she was standing burst into flames, the heat shoving them back both.
+Linsan pulled and yanked at Brook, trying to get her through the door before any more of the building collapsed.

 Over Brook's thrashing form, she saw May stepped back before he turned around and raced for the hole in the back.